resteasy/resteasy-spring-boot/README.md

 ### Further information
 See [How to use RESTEasy Spring Boot Starter](mds/USAGE.md).

-## Projects
+## Core Projects

+**Servlet**

+  - **resteasy-servlet-spring-boot-starter**: The RESTEasy Spring Boot Starter project for servlet based application servers.
-  - **sample-app**: A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via this RESTEasy Spring Boot starter.
+  - **resteasy-servlet-spring-boot-sample-app**: A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via the RESTEasy Spring Boot servlet starter.
+  - **resteasy-servlet-spring-boot-starter-test**: Integration tests for the RESTEasy Spring Boot servlet starter.

+**Reactor Netty**
-  - **resteasy-spring-boot-starter**: The RESTEasy Spring Boot Starter project.
+  - **resteasy-reactor-netty-spring-boot-starter**: The RESTEasy Spring Boot Starter project using Reactor Netty as application server.
+  - **resteasy-reactor-netty-spring-boot-sample-app**: A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via the RESTEasy Spring Boot starter using Reactor Netty.
-  - **resteasy-spring-boot-starter-test**: Integration tests for the RESTEasy Spring Boot Starter project.
+  - **resteasy-reactor-netty-spring-boot-starter-test**: Integration tests for the RESTEasy Spring Boot Starter with Reactor Netty as application server.

 ## Reporting an issue
 Please open an issue using [JIRA](https://issues.jboss.org/browse/RESTEASY) (be sure to set *Spring / Spring Boot* in the *Component/s* field).